 Postpartum Depression

-I tried to get the other Dr. Thomas in my family to write this, but it turns out that I, as a pediatrician, am more likely to see women with this before any other healthcare provider.
-I see you back several times with your new baby before you are ever seen by your obstetrician and way before you would need to see a psychiatrist like my husband.
+Pediatricians are more likely to see women with post-partum depression before any other healthcare provider.
+We are supposed to see you back several times with your new baby before you are ever seen by your obstetrician and way before you would need to see a psychiatrist (in my allopathic world).
 So, I'll do my thing, and save the more detailed stuff for the experts.
-I especially want you guys to know what resources Racine has to offer and what medications are compatible with breastfeeding.
+I especially want you to know what resources are available (and I invite you to share those in your community) and what medications are compatible with breastfeeding.

 It turns out that the baby usually isn't the cause of the depression, but certainly can be adversely affected if we don't help you out.
-And that means I need to help you and I can.
-If anything here sounds like you and you want some help, you should, can, must contact me, your OB or your primary care physician and get help.
+If anything here sounds like you and you want some help, you should, can, must contact your health care professional, your OB or your primary care physician and get help.

 Baby Blues

 Most of us have been here.
 Baby Blues happen a couple of days after delivery in most women.
 We go through mood swings, get irritable, cry because of beauty of motherhood and then snap because of little irritations.
-After Ryan was born, I cried because the T-Rex came to save the kids when the Raptors were sure to kill them at the end of Jurassic Park.
-With Ethan, it was the Lance Armstrong commercials for Nike that did me in.
+After my middle son was born, I cried because the T-Rex came to save the kids when the Raptors were sure to kill them at the end of Jurassic Park.
+With my youngest, it was the Lance Armstrong commercials for Nike that did me in.
 This is normal.
 It gets better, usually within a week.

 Post Partum Depression